reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

-# Lab 01 - Review and explore sentinel workspace
+# Lab 01 - Discovering Sentinel Workspace and Integrating Logic App with Threat Protection and XDR

 ## Lab scenario